For administrators, editors, and teachers

 From the Path, open a step and then select Settings (the gear icon in the upper right corner).

 Make your edits to the settings and save.

 Be sure to sync the changes using the Sync icon in the upper right corner of the page so your learners receive the updates.

 The Settings can also be accessed from the Path by hovering over any step and then selecting the gear icon.

 You’ll see several options with the Step Settings open.

 Add the time you expect learners to spend on this step in minutes.
 The time on each step will display to learners on the Path and roll up into each lesson, helping them to gauge the time they need to spend per lesson.

 2. Require completion

-If you make a step required (default), learners will need to complete the step in order to finish the class and receive completion status.
-If you do not make a step required, learners will be able to skip the step by clicking "Skip it" and still receive completion on the class.
+If you make a step required (default), learners will need to complete the step in order to finish the course and receive completion status.
+If you do not make a step required, the step will be labelled as "optional."
+Learners will be able to skip the step by clicking "Skip it" and still receive completion on the class.